 I was never a very good Catholic.
 Me and my siblings had what I believe is far more than an average amount of physical fights, and I always stood by my actions.
 I was a retributionist from my first breath and never fell for "turn the other cheek" or "it doesn't matter who started it" (the former I didn't hear until I was older; the latter was raised verbatim regularly).

-My family wasn't very devout during my first twelve years (we never prayed the Rosary, and I think we started going to confession when I was about ten).
+My family wasn't very devout during my first twelve years (we had never prayed the Rosary, and I think we started going to confession when I was about ten).
 So although I outright believed in revenge, I was never really pressed about it.

 I think things started to change when I was 12.
 I figured out the free will refutation of the materialist account of the mind.
-It took me only about 5 seconds after noticing it to be fully convinced, and I've never once doubted it after that.
+It took me about 5 seconds after noticing it to be fully convinced, and I've never once doubted it after that.
 In fact back then something incredible happened: I convinced my younger sibling.
 It was even easy.
 Of course, I was the only one who stuck with that during later years.
 Needless to say, I drew immense hostility from the others for that as soon as each one found out.

 I think I was still 13, but I might have been 14, when things really got moving.
 My older brother left the church.
 During the timespan both my older siblings had moved out and there wasn't as much fighting, so I didn't view my siblings as enemies anymore.
 That was the first time it really occurred to me that there was such a concept as not being a Catholic.
 Although, my older brother hadn't left because of disagreements but because he "didn't want to do what God says", this was still a religious awakening that had me realize that being a Catholic, let alone a devout one, was both important and not a given.